-In the framework of the European Week of Regions and Cities, the Architects’ Council of Europe is organising on Wednesday 9 October a workshop on the Adaptive Re-use of our Built Environment for a Greener Europe, in collaboration with the Federal Chamber of German Architects (BAK) and the DG Culture and Education of the EU Commission.
+In the framework of the European Week of Regions and Cities, the Architects’ Council of Europe organised on Wednesday 9 October a workshop on the Adaptive Re-use of our Built Environment for a Greener Europe, in collaboration with the Federal Chamber of German Architects (BAK) and the DG Culture and Education of the EU Commission.

 Many heritage places are nowadays disused or have lost the functions for which they were originally built.
 Through smart renovation and transformation, they can find new, mixed or extended uses.
 As a result, their social, environmental and economic value can increase, while their cultural significance is enhanced.

-It will also provide the opportunity to discuss the Leeuwarden Declaration that was adopted last year by several stakeholders of the heritage sector, as a legacy of the European Year of Cultural Heritage.
+It also provided the opportunity to discuss the Leeuwarden Declaration that was adopted last year by several stakeholders of the heritage sector, as a legacy of the European Year of Cultural Heritage.
 This Declaration highlights the possible benefits of adaptive reuse of heritage sites and lists quality principles to reconcile heritage values with contemporary architecture.